meezymeek/SAHClock/TEMPLATE_SYSTEM.md

    - Displays 5-10 minute deployment notice for GitHub Pages rebuild
    - Auto-closes modal after 5 seconds on success

+**Update Template Feature:**
+1. **Button:** Orange "Update '[Template Name]'" button (appears between "Copy to Clipboard" and "Save as Template")
+2. **Visibility:** Only shows when a user-created template is loaded (not for System templates)
+3. **Confirmation:** Shows confirmation dialog explaining the update will overwrite the existing template
+4. **Process:**
+   - POSTs update request to Cloudflare Worker API with `action: 'update'` and `templateId`
+   - Updates only the template's `config` field
+   - Adds `lastModified` date to the template
+   - Preserves original `created` date, `name`, `author`, and `description`
+   - Shows real-time status (updating, success, error)
+   - Button changes to "✓ Updated!" with green background on success
+   - Displays deployment notice (5-10 minutes for GitHub Pages rebuild)
+   - Resets button state after 3 seconds

 ### 4. Main Site Template Selector (`index.html`)

 **Components:**